-The BMW R90S\’ biggest asset was its engine.
-The \’Boxer\’ has been a BMW bastion for decades.
-It was thus dubbed because of the way the flat-twin\’s pistons \’punch\’ their way in and out – or, \’reciprocate\’, for the technically-minded.
+The BMW R90S’ biggest asset was its engine.
+The ‘Boxer’ has been a BMW bastion for decades.
+It was thus dubbed because of the way the flat-twin’s pistons ‘punched’ their way to and fro.
+Or, ‘reciprocated’, for the technically-minded.
 The set-up provided surprisingly swift progress.
 It is, after all, not a layout famed for its sophistication.
 However, it was well-balanced and, of course, impressively engineered.

 Okay, so the R90S may have been a tad behind some of its rivals in all-out power terms.
 But, it more than made up the deficit with its styling.
 A neat bikini fairing topped off stylish smoked orange paintwork.

 Within biking circles, BMWs – and their riders – enjoy a unique reputation.
 A BMW has long been the machine of choice for the respectable, law-abiding biker.
-Smooth, suave and well-heeled, \’hell-raising\’ does not come naturally to them.
-BMW bikes were always a natural fit.
-In its blending of upright solidity – and dashing good looks – the BMW R90S is considered a two-wheeled design classic.
+Smooth, suave and sophisticated, hell-raising never came naturally to them.
+BMW’s motorcycles, then, were always a good fit.
+Certainly, with its blend of upright solidity – and dashing good looks – the BMW R90S exemplified two-wheeled breeding!